jonathanfrancisco/jonathanfrancisco/README.md

 - 🌱 I’m currently learning **Spring Framework, Advanced Java - Learning more about these since it's used in my project.**

-- 👯 I’m looking to collaborate on **I’d be glad to lend a hand to help/work on any community service projects**
+- 👯 I’m looking to collaborate on **any community service projects**

 - 💬 Ask me about **Anything.
 Something I don't know.**